All-Palestine Government: British rule

-At the end of World War I, Great Britain occupied the Ottoman territory of Palestine.
-The boundaries of the occupied land were not well defined.
-Britain and France, the main Allied Powers with a long-term interest in the area, made several agreements which set up spheres of interest between them in the area.
-Britain sought to legitimise the occupation by obtaining the British Mandate of Palestine from the League of Nations.
-In the mandated territory, Britain set up two separate administrations—Palestine and Transjordan—with the stated objective that they would in the course of time become fully independent.
+During the Sinai and Palestine campaign of World War I, British forces captured Palestine from the Ottoman Empire.
+Prior to the war, the region's exact boundaries had never been clearly defined by the Ottoman authorities.
+After the conflict's end in 1918, the British government received a mandate for Palestine from the League of Nations at the San Remo conference in 1920, subsequently partitioning the region into Mandatory Palestine and the Emirate of Transjordan.
+As per the terms of the mandate, both regions were intended to be administered by Britain on behalf of the League of Nations until they eventually became independent.

 There was opposition from the Arab population of Palestine to the objectives set out in the mandate, and civil unrest persisted throughout the term of the mandate.
 Various attempts were made to reconcile the Arab community with the growing Jewish population without success.
 Several partition plans were proposed.
-The United Nations proposed the Partition Plan of 1947 which proposed that the Gaza area would become part of a new Arab Palestinian state.
-The Arab states rejected the United Nations plan, which heralded the start of the 1947–48 Civil War in Mandatory Palestine.

-Ernest Bevin, the British Foreign Secretary, said that after twenty five years the British had failed to establish the self-governing institutions in Palestine that had been required under the Mandate.
+The United Nations (UN) proposed the Partition Plan of 1947 which proposed that the Gaza area would become part of a new Arab Palestinian state.
+The Arab states rejected the UN partition plan, which heralded the start of the 1947–48 Civil War in Mandatory Palestine.
+Ernest Bevin, then serving as the British Foreign Secretary, stated in regards to the partition plan that "The majority proposal is so manifestly unjust to the Arabs that it is difficult to see how, in Sir Alexander Cadogan's words, 'we could reconcile it with our conscience."
 Transjordan had been recognised as an independent government throughout most of the mandatory period, but it was officially recognised as an independent state by the United Kingdom in the Treaty of London (1946).
 Some countries continued to dispute its independent status.

 End of the Mandate

-With the announcement by Britain that it would unilaterally withdraw from the Mandate on 15 May 1948, the players in the region commenced manoeuvres to secure their positions and objectives in the power vacuum brought on by the departing British.

-The objective of the surrounding Arab countries in the take-over of the whole of the British Mandate was set out on April 12, 1948, when the Arab League announced:The Arab armies shall enter Palestine to rescue it.
+With the announcement by Britain that it would unilaterally withdraw from Palestine by 15 May 1948, the various groups in the region commenced manoeuvres to secure their positions and objectives in the power vacuum brought on by the end of British control.
+The objective of the surrounding Arab countries in the take-over of the whole of Palestine was set out on April 12, 1948, when the Arab League announced:The Arab armies shall enter Palestine to rescue it.
 His Majesty (King Farouk, representing the League) would like to make it clearly understood that such measures should be looked upon as temporary and devoid of any character of the occupation or partition of Palestine, and that after completion of its liberation, that country would be handed over to its owners to rule in the way they like.

 Israel declared its independence on 14 May 1948, the day before the expiration of the Mandate (because 15 May was the Jewish Sabbath).
-On 15 May 1948, the Egyptian army invaded the territory of the former British Mandate from the south, starting the 1948 Arab–Israeli War.
+On 15 May 1948, the Egyptian army invaded the territory of the former British mandate from the south, starting the 1948 Arab–Israeli War.